mcagov/droits/.github/pull_request_template.md

 ## Checklist

-- [ ] Checked for breaking changes
+- [ ] Any code affected by breaking changes in dependency updates has been updated.